ReComp-team/IPAW2018/README.md

 ## Introduction

-The repository includes the Prolog code to generate re-computation front for the given set of documents (entities) as presented in the paper.
-At the moment it includes two set of tests to show it in action.
+The repository includes the Prolog code to generate the re-computation front for the given set of documents/entities, as presented in the paper.
+The set of documents {may/may not} represent the change front but, importantly, it refers to the new versions of the documents.

+At the moment the repository includes two sets of simple tests to show the code in action.
 Enjoy!

+If anything is unclear or you spot a bug, please submit an issue.

 ## Running Tests